 EPSEA is an ESC program funded by Franklin County Children Services (FCCS) aiming to boost the educational achievement of students in foster care utilizing social and emotional learning competencies.

-The ESC of Central Ohio receives funding to provide tutoring services to students in our districts.
-These programs are both legs of AmeriCorps and exist to provide one-on-one and small group support to those identified as below-proficient in either literacy or math.
+The ESC of Central Ohio receives funding to provide math and reading tutoring services to students in our districts.
+These programs are legs of AmeriCorps and exist to provide one-on-one and small group support to those identified as below-proficient in either literacy or math.

 The ESC supports flexible service options to meet the specific needs of districts by providing licensed/certified mental health specialists and school social workers.